kewp/jack/README.md

 # jack

-`jack` produces an HTML file/string from a
-JSON file and several HTML templates. the JSON might look like this:
+`jack` produces HTML from a JSON template and HTML fragments. for example the JSON might look like:

 ```json
 {